CarPalFleet/JavaScript-SDK/README.md

 # JavaScript-SDK
 The JavaScript SDK for developers(including third party developers/vendors) to create custom modules by using Carpal Fleet core services.

+The SDK is under active development, we will release the latest version to npm on weekly basis.

+The current version of this SDK is **0.0.26**

 To install CarPal SDK: **npm i --save carpal**

 # Methods